lvoz2/weblib/README.md

 # WebLib
-WebLibrary - A  web-based library system
+A  web-based library system, written in Python